 That schism never healed.
 Nearly a millennium later, East and West still worship separately.

-• Theosis becomes New Age self-improvement
+• Theosis framed as New Age self-improvement

-• Icons become superstition or "just art"
+• Icons described as superstition or "just art"

-• Salvation becomes a legal transaction
+• Salvation cast as a legal transaction

-• The essence-energies distinction disappears entirely
+• The essence-energies distinction omitted entirely

 "Theosis" appears in the output.
 "Icons" get mentioned.
 But the underlying framework has been swapped.
 The vocabulary is Orthodox.
 The meaning is Western.